Best Potty Training Supplies 2026: Top 8 Picks for Toddlers

 Best for: All families — behavioral support tools work alongside physical supplies, not instead of them.

 Training pants bridge the gap between diapers and underwear.
-Pull-ups work like underwear (the child pulls them up and down) but provide absorbency for accidents during the learning period.
-The Honest Company's Training Pants are organic cotton with breathable construction that helps children feel wetness (important for awareness) while containing accidents.
+They work like underwear (the child pulls them up and down) but provide absorbency for accidents during the learning period.
+The MooMoo Baby reusable training pants are soft cotton with an absorbent layer that helps children feel wetness (important for awareness) while containing accidents.
+The 8-pack is machine washable, so you reuse them across the whole training period.
 For daycare specifically, training pants in the toddler room are often required until the center's completion benchmark is reached.

 Best for: The active training period, daycare transitions, nighttime training.